KnpLabs/KnpUserBundle/README.markdown

         defaults:       { _controller: DoctrineUserBundle:Session:success }
         requirements:   { _method: "GET" }

+### Change the route used when user successfully logs in

+By default, when a user logs in through SessionController::create, he gets redirected to the route doctrine_user_session_success.
+You can change the route used in configuration:

+    # app/config.yml
+    doctrine_user.config:
+        db_driver: orm # can be orm or odm
+        session_create_success_route: my_custom_route_name

 ## User repository service

 DoctrineUserBundle works with both ORM and ODM.
 To make it possible, the user repository is a service of the container.